Naina-code/shopagent/README.md

-# ShopAgent – AI Shopping Assistant
+ShopAgent – AI Shopping Assistant

 ShopAgent is a conversational AI shopping assistant that helps users discover the right products through natural conversation instead of endless scrolling and filtering.

 The assistant understands user intent, asks smart follow-up questions, compares tradeoffs, explains recommendations, and guides users from discovery to checkout.

-Built for the **AI Shopping Agent Track**, the project focuses on replacing the traditional browse-search-filter shopping experience with a personalized conversational flow.
+Built for the AI Shopping Agent Track, the project focuses on replacing the traditional browse-search-filter shopping experience with a personalized conversational flow.

 ---

-# Features
+Features

 - Conversational shopping experience
 - Smart follow-up questions